 4. Can we add extra questions and modules?

-Yes, extra questions and modules can be added in consultation with the GGP Coordination Team at NIDI.
+Yes, extra questions and modules can be added in consultation with the Central Hub.

 5. How much does fieldwork cost?

 Fieldwork costs vary dramatically from country to country.
 The GGP has several measures in place to try and control costs and this is central to its design.
-For fieldwork cost estimates for your country, please contact us at email@example.com.
+For fieldwork cost estimates for your country, please contact the Central Hub at email@example.com.
 There is a fixed cost for fieldwork support from the GGP of €20,000 per country per wave.
-This cost covers the development and deployment of the questionnaire and all licencing costs.
+This cost covers the development and deployment of the questionnaire and all licensing costs.

 6. How many waves do we have to commit to?

-The GGP is designed to be conducted over at least 3 waves, 3 years apart.
+The GGS is designed to be conducted over at least 3 waves, 3 years apart.
 Fieldwork can begin with commitments for only one wave, but we encourage national teams to include costs for panel maintenance within the first wave budgets.

 7. Who owns the data once it is collected?

 The national team retain ownership of the data in perpetuity.
-The GGP Central Coordination Team facilitates archiving, harmonization and dissemination to the research community.
+The GGP Central Hub facilitates archiving, harmonisation and dissemination to the research community.